ghprince/ghprince.github.io/_posts/2014-10-28-getting-rid-of-annoying-(2)-after-mac-computer-name.markdown

 date  : 2014-10-28 10:31:22
 ---

 I had this problem ever since I upgraded to Yosemite.
-After I searched around, someone had the similar issue on different releases of OSX.
+After I searched around, people had the similar issue on different releases of OSX.

 Here are the basic symptoms.